zulip/zulip/docs/contributing/continuing-unfinished-work.md

-In Zulip's server and web app [repository](https://github.com/zulip/zulip), pull requests that have significant work towards something valuable are often tagged with a [completion candidate label][completion-candidate] label.
-You can review this label for issues that you find interesting and have the skills to complete.
+In Zulip's server and web app [repository](https://github.com/zulip/zulip), pull requests that have significant work towards something valuable are often tagged with a [completion candidate][completion-candidate] label.
+You can review this label for unfinished work that you find interesting and have the skills to complete.

-In general, it's common to see one or more pull request linked to an issue you're interested in.
-The guidelines below apply regardless of whether you intentionally set out to find work to complete.
+Note that it's common to see one or more pull requests linked to an issue you're interested in.
+The guidelines below apply regardless of whether you intentionally set out to find work to complete or simply find yourself building on someone else's work.

 ## Review existing work and feedback